57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Serve it in bread bowls topped with shredded cheese to make the occasion even more special.

-23. Roasted Brussels Sprouts
+21. Roasted Brussels Sprouts

 Brussels sprouts that are roasted instead of boiled bring the gift of big flavor to any adult Christmas festivities.
 The crisp, caramelized layers are bound to be a revelation to anyone who hid these mini-cabbages under their napkin during childhood dinners.

-24. Boozy Pudding Cups
+22. Boozy Pudding Cups

 Make a simple recipe of boxed chocolate pudding that uses RumChata and chocolate liqueur among the liquid ingredients.
 Then, pour the pudding into single-serving cups or shot glasses and top with whipped cream.

-25. Jalapeño Poppers
+23. Jalapeño Poppers

 Jalapeños stuffed with cheese, battered and gently fried, are a sharp way to warm up an adult Christmas party crowd.

 You can find a slew of recipes online for making your own, or you can place an order with a local restaurant and spend your extra time getting dressed to the nines for your stylish affair.
-Holiday entertaining is all about options!
+Holiday entertaining is all about options.

-26. Spinach Artichoke Dip
+24. Spinach Artichoke Dip

-Fill a special dish and serve it with a variety of seeded crackers and sliced bread rounds.
+Pop it in a special dish and serve it with a variety of seeded crackers and sliced bread rounds.

-27. Grape Jelly Meatballs
+25. Grape Jelly Meatballs

-A crock pot filled with frozen meatballs and grape jelly may sound like a recipe for holiday disaster, but this unlikely blend becomes a sweet and tangy appetizer your Christmas crowd didn’t know they were missing.
+A crock pot filled with frozen meatballs and grape jelly may sound like a recipe for holiday disaster, but this unlikely blend becomes a sweet and tangy party appetizer your Christmas crowd didn’t know they were missing.

 Elevate the mix with barbecue sauce or caramelized onions, and you have the makings of a new Christmas party food classic.

-28. Slow-Cooker Smoky Links
+26. Slow-Cooker Smoky Links

 The enticing smell of smoky links as they warm up in the slow cooker is just the aroma you need to bring guests running for the Christmas party food table.